-Another wonderful brownie recipe with a very deep chocolate flavor thanks to the combination of cocoa powder and melted chocolate.
-They are fudgy, easy to make, and can be frozen, making them a great last-minute dessert with a scoop of ice cream.
+This is another wonderful brownie recipe.
+Thanks to the combination of cocoa powder and melted chocolate, it has a very deep chocolate flavor.
+The brownies are fudgy, easy to make, and can be frozen, making them a great last-minute dessert with a scoop of ice cream.

 I strongly believe one can never have too many brownie recipes.

-And it's my job to test them and share the best ones, lol.
+And it's my job to test them and share the best ones.
 I love my job.

-As with most brownie recipes, the ingredients are similar, but the results differ.
+As with most brownies, the ingredients are similar, but the results differ.

 This recipe is decadent and gorgeous, especially if you pour chocolate sauce and dulce de leche on top before serving them!

-- Easy: even though this recipe is not one bowl like the Fudgy Brownies, these bars are easy to make with a hand whisk, no special appliance is needed.
+- Easy: although this recipe is not one bowl like the Fudgy Brownies, these bars are easy to make with a hand whisk; no special appliance is needed.

 - Deep flavor: using melted semisweet chocolate and cocoa powder guarantees a better chocolate flavor than using only one.
 A perfect synergy.